Help for Teenagers with Migraines

 There are not many medications for treating children’s migraines that are without major controversy, especially the class of medication known as Triptans.
 If you do your own research, you will see in journals where triptans (such as Children’s Imitrex) are being considered or even approved for children by the FDA, but you will find as many or more articles saying that triptans are in no way safe for children.
 The only medicine deemed “safe” for treating children’s migraines is ibuprofen.
 Anyone who has suffered a migraine will tell you that ibuprofen doesn’t begin to mitigate the pain, nor will it prevent future migraines.

-Topamax (topiramate), the latest prophylactic medication on the market to treat children’s migraines prophylactically (preventively) is an anti-convulsant used to control epilepsy and has also been promoted as a weight loss drug.
+Topamax (topiramate), a medication to treat children’s migraines prophylactically (preventively) is an anti-convulsant used to control epilepsy and has also been promoted as a weight loss drug.
 This same drug has been shown in clinical trials to cause a full 27% of child test subjects to lose weight.
 Other side effects are known to be upper respiratory infection, anorexia, and paresthesia.
 These were the results of the only major clinical study conducted on topiramate for children.
 Outside of the general discussion of Topamax’s side effects, one source (http://epilepsy.emedtv.com) cited that side effects such as memory loss or difficulty concentrating make it difficult to tolerate Topamax.
 Such side effects could be devastating for a school student, especially if the child already suffers from ADHD.

 Additionally, if the child is already being treated pharmacologically for ADHD, depression, anxiety, stress, anorexia, or anything requiring medication, adding yet another medication to those already stressing the child’s body is simply unsound at best, and life-threatening at worst.
 Combining other medications, especially antidepressants, with migraine medications such as those mentioned above can raise serotonin levels too much and result in serotonin syndrome.